Numbers are essential for everyday communication, no matter your lifestyle.

 If you think songs are only for kids, you should think again.
 Studies show that songs can help foreign language acquisition and have the potential to take your language study to the next level.

-Here are some songs that are sure to help you learn the Spanish numbers and their pronunciation.
+Here are some songs that are sure to help you learn.

 La Canción de los Números is one of the most-viewed language learning songs on YouTube with over 40 million views.
 The song is straight to the point, counting from 1 up to 10 and then back down to one.
 This is a great way for beginners to memorize numbers 1-9.